 If you really want to enjoy your visit, it's best to book a tour or a private driver.

-If visiting the Stellenbosch wineries is not enough, you can also go to Paarl.
+If visiting the best Stellenbosch wineries is not enough, you can also go to Paarl.
 Near the main street you will find Wijnhuis Laborie where they produce Vonkelwijn (South African champagne).

 The vineyards in Paarl account for 20% of total South African wine production.
 You can follow the Paarlwineroute here.
 Most estates along this route can be visited without appointment.
 If you have a particular winery on your wish list, check their website before your departure.